Smoo Cave Visitor Guide

 A small country village that is lightly populated but frequently visited thanks to its central location that offers access to the coastline.
 There is a store (one of the few in the area) in the village centre.

-Popular beach that draws visitors to its clean white sand and crystal clear sea.
-The shallow water is frequently used by kayakers and people brave enough to swim to nearby Eilean Hoan island.
+The popular beach draws visitors to its clean white sand and crystal-clear sea.
+Kayakers and those who are brave enough to swim to nearby Eilean Hoan island frequently use the shallow water.

 How long is the Smoo Cave walk?

-A visit to Smoo Cave including a tour into the inner chamber will take approximately 1 hour.
+A visit to Smoo Cave including a tour of the inner chamber will take approximately 1 hour.

 Do you have to book Smoo Cave?